michaelgrosner/CoffeeMol/README.markdown

 CoffeeMol
 =========

-An embeddable CoffeeScript Molecular Visualizer for HTML5 Browsers.
+An embeddable JavaScript Molecular Visualizer for HTML5 Browsers written in CoffeeScript and jQuery.

 ### To embed into an existing webpage
 * Compile